What Are The Critical Digital Literacy Skills For Learning?

 With the proper technologies, they are content-infinite.
 When the learning goals supersede the content areas, things begin to change.
 As the currencies in learning evolve, they necessarily evolve the learning with them.

 Currency is just a way of expressing value.
-Knowledge, gold, respect, or social media following all represent kinds of currency.
-And in 2021, it could be that the currencies in learning are changing.
+Knowledge, gold, respect, or social media all represent kinds of currency.
+And in 2022, it could be that the currencies in learning are changing.

 2. For important questions